MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 ## Get settings from your LUIS app

-You will need the `appId` that is returned when the `luis:application:import` command successfully completed when you first created your LUIS app.
-You will also need the current `versionId`.
+You will need the `appId` that is returned when the `luis:application:import` command successfully completed when you first created your LUIS app, if you created it using the BF CLI command.
+You will also need the `versionId` of the active version.
 If you do not have this information, you can use the [luis:application:list][bf-luisapplicationlist] command to get it.
 This command will list all LUIS apps that have been created in the specified LUIS authoring resource.

 ``` cli
 bf luis:application:list --endpoint <endpoint> --subscriptionKey <subscription-key>
 ```

-In the results returned from running the `luis:application:list` command will include a value `id` that you will use as the value for the `appId` option and `activeVersion` that you will use later when you make a backup of the current version before creating the new version of your LUIS model.
+The results returned by the `luis:application:list` command include an `id` that you will use as the value for the `appId` option when executing the `luis:application:show` command as well as `activeVersion` that you will use later when making a backup of your active version before creating the new version of your LUIS model.
 For additional information on using this command, see [bf luis:application:list][bf-luisapplicationlist] in the BF CLI LUIS readme.

-If you know your `appId`, but need to get the active version, you can use the `luis:application:show` command.
+If you know your `appId`, but need to get the active version, you can also use the `luis:application:show` command.
 This will only return information for the specified LUIS app, and can be used when automating this process using a scripting language.

 ``` cli
 bf luis:application:show --appId <application-id> --endpoint <endpoint> --subscriptionKey <subscription-key>